jserv/rbtree/README.md

 of red nodes must not exceed this count).
 This property is maintained using a series of tree rotations to restore balance after modifications.

-These rotations are conceptually built on a primitive operation that "swaps" the position of one node with another in the tree.
-While typical implementations achieve this by simply swapping the internal data pointers of the nodes, this approach cannot be used because the `rb_node_t` structure in this package is intrusive.
-Instead, the package includes more complex logic to handle edge cases, such as when one of the swapped nodes is the root or when the nodes are already in a parent-child relationship.
+These rotations are conceptually based on a primitive operation that "swaps" the positions of two nodes in the tree.
+In many implementations, this is done by simply exchanging the internal data pointers of the nodes.
+However, this package uses an intrusive `rb_node_t` structure, where the node metadata is embedded directly within the user-defined data structure.
+This design improves cache locality and eliminates additional memory allocations, but it also requires more complex logic to handle edge cases, such as when one of the nodes is the root or when the nodes have a parent-child relationship.

 The `rb_node_t` structure for this package's `rb_t` only contains two pointers, representing the "left" and "right" children of a node within the binary tree.